 He is eighth overall in rushing with 557 yards, has caught 18 passes for 193 yards, has scored six touchdowns and has not fumbled in five games.
 He's averaging 5.5 yards per carry.

 "Do I think he can become an elite player?
 Yes," Raiders coach Tom Cable said.
 "We thought that when we drafted him.
-You've just got to keep him
+You've just got to keep him on the field, healthy, and he's been productive.
+This year he's probably taken it to a new level, no question."

 An NFC running backs coach said McFadden is just scratching the surface of his potential.